RhugvedSatardekar/Azure-Data-Engineering-AdventureWorks-End-to-End-Project/README.md

 ## Part 4: Data Loading using Azure Synapse Analytics

-Description for Part 4.

-## Part 5: Data Reporting using Power BI

-Description for Part 5.

-## Part 6: Security and Governance

-Description for Part 6.

-## Part 7: End to End Pipeline Testing

-Description for Part 7.

-## Part 3: Data Transformation using Azure Databricks

 ## Part 4: Data Loading using Azure Synapse Analytics
 - Synapse is built on the top of Azure Data Factory.
 It is a combination of both Azure Data Factory and Azure Databricks